fastrgv/AdaVenture/README.md

 * This approach encapsulates the details of avatar shape, color, and movement within GLSL shaders and a related code object that defines vertices and texture maps.
 The object may be an Ada package or C++ class.

-* Programmatic inputs include uniforms for time, position, and attitude.
+* Programmatic inputs include uniforms for time, position, attitude, & type of motion.
 The shaders then offload the realtime computational burdens onto the graphics processor.

 * Data that defines shape and color, as well as the uniforms and functions that define behavior, reside completely within the object and shaders.
 This data can ultimately be as detailed and refined as your imagination permits.
 And any refinements made are not obfuscated in some esoteric or proprietary format with a limited audience, but remain fully portable and easily enhanced by most any developer using Free Open Source tools and compilers.